 Childrens’ eyes are particularly sensitive to the sun!
 Make sure they wear a hat and protective sunglasses, as well.

-The UV index is a measurement of the strength—the damaging effect—of the sun’s uv rays.
+The UV index is a measurement of the strength—the damaging effect—of the sun’s ultraviolet rays.
 A zero rating is very low, while a rating greater than 8 is very high.
 It reminds me that even on a cloudy day (and we have plenty of those here in Seattle) the sun’s UV rays can be at an extreme level.
 As a result, I have been much more diligent about using sunscreen, wearing a hat and wearing sunglasses.

 Enjoy the sun, and stay safe!